-- ∉# Explain how the cooling system should be flushed and cleaned at least once a year and also whenever engine repairs dictate. - # Show an example of a leaking oil cooler that resulted in oil contamination in the coolant. - ∉# Demonstrate how a simple dishwasher detergent such as Calgon mixed with water works very well in flushing the cooling system.
-Repeated flushes may be necessary to remove all dirt and oil contaminants from the system. - ∉ Explain how it is very important to make sure that the system is completely cleaned before adding new coolant and conditioners.
+The cooling system should be flushed and cleaned at least once a year and also whenever engine repairs dictate.
+An example of this would be a leaking oil cooler which resulted in oil contamination in the coolant.
+A simple dishwasher detergent such as Calgon mixed with water works very well in flushing the cooling system.
+Repeated flushes may be necessary to remove all dirt and oil contaminants from the system.

+It is very important to make sure that the system is completely cleaned before adding new coolant and conditioners.